• Home

 Exchange students with adequate skill in Japanese can enroll for any regular course regardless of which faculty/department they are enrolled in.

-Applicants may participate in the Global Internship program free of charge. *Selection is required.
+Applicants may participate in the Student Research program free of charge.
 For those who complete the program, the program will be listed on the grade report and one credit will be awarded.

 What you will learn through experience

-- Through discussion and cooperative work, acquire the independence, cooperativeness, and communication skills necessary for cross-cultural understanding and multicultural conviviality.
+• Through discussion and cooperative work, acquire the independence, cooperativeness, and communication skills necessary for cross-cultural understanding.

 Tuition Fees